Archaeoastronomy and Stonehenge: Gerald Hawkins' work

 Gerald Hawkins' work on Stonehenge was first published in Nature in 1963 following analyses he had carried out using the Harvard-Smithsonian IBM computer.
 Hawkins found not one or two alignments but dozens.
-He had studied 165 significant features of the monument and used the computer to check every alignment between them against every rising and setting point for the Sun, Moon, planets, and bright stars in the positions they would have occupied in 1500 BCE.
+He had studied 165 significant features of the monument and used the computer to check every alignment between them against every rising and setting point for the Sun, Moon, planets, and bright stars in the positions they would have occupied in 1500 BC.
 Thirteen solar and eleven lunar correlations were very precise in relation to the early features at the site but precision was less for later features of the monument.
 Hawkins also proposed a method for using the Aubrey holes to predict lunar eclipses by moving markers from hole to hole.
 In 1965 Hawkins and J.B.
 White wrote Stonehenge Decoded, which detailed his findings and proposed that the monument was a 'Neolithic computer'.

 Atkinson replied with his article "Moonshine on Stonehenge" in Antiquity in 1966, pointing out that some of the pits which Hawkins had used for his sight lines were more likely to have been natural depressions, and that he had allowed a margin of error of up to 2 degrees in his alignments.
-Atkinson found that the probability of so many alignments being visible from 165 points to be close to 0.5 (or rather 50:50) rather that the "one in a million" possibility which Hawkins had claimed.
+Atkinson found that the probability of so many alignments being visible from 165 points to be close to 0.5 (or rather 50:50) rather than the "one in a million" possibility which Hawkins had claimed.
 That the Station Stones stood on top of the earlier Aubrey Holes meant that many of Hawkins' alignments between the two features were illusory.
 The same article by Atkinson contains further criticisms of the interpretation of Aubrey Holes as astronomical markers, and of Fred Hoyle's work.

 A question exists over whether the English climate would have permitted accurate observation of astronomical events.
 Modern researchers were looking for alignments with phenomena they already knew existed; the prehistoric users of the site did not have this advantage.